dealerofallthecats/old_eww/README.md

 ## Modern-dark
 <img src=".github/modern-dark.png" alt="modern-dark">

-A modern-styled rice, but slow and inconsistent.
+A modern-styled rice, but slow and inconsistently themed.

 ## Wyvern

-An abandoned idea that I might revisit ...
+An abandoned idea that I might revisit ... made to be fast and work-flow centered, with minimal distractions.

 ## SSlim